Qulacs-Osaka/scikit-qulacs/CONTRIBUTING-en.md

 ### Create Page from jupyter notebook
-You can create jupyter notebook from jupyter notebook.
+You can create a documentation page from jupyter notebook.
 It is useful to show an example usage of APIs in this library.
 1. Create `.ipynb` file in the `doc/source/notebooks`(suppose `0_tutorial.ipynb` here).
 2. Edit the contents and **be sure to execute all cells without error**.
 Code and results in the notebook is embedded to documentation without modification.